This guide walks you through implementing B2BWoo and guides you on WooCommerce B2B Setup.

 Add B2B Specific Features on Product Pages

-Features like downloadable PDFs and variation tables are useful for complex product catalogues.
+Features like downloadable PDFs and variation tables are useful for complex product catalogs.

 Display Products in Table Format for Easy Buying Experience